grafana/grafana/docs/sources/dashboards/build-dashboards/best-practices/index.md

 - Compare like to like: split service dashboards when the magnitude differs.
 Make sure aggregated metrics don't drown out important information.
 - Expressive charts with meaningful use of color and normalizing axes where you can.
   - Example of meaningful color: Blue means it's good, red means it's bad.
-[Thresholds][] can help with that.
+[Thresholds](ref:thresholds) can help with that.
   - Example of normalizing axes: When comparing CPU usage, measure by percentage rather than raw number, because machines can have a different number of cores.
 Normalizing CPU usage by the number of cores reduces cognitive load because the viewer can trust that at 100% all cores are being used, without having to know the number of CPUs.
 - Directed browsing cuts down on "guessing."
   - Template variables make it harder to “just browse” randomly or aimlessly.
   - Most dashboards should be linked to by alerts.
   - Browsing is directed with links.
-For more information, refer to [Manage dashboard links][].
+For more information, refer to [Manage dashboard links](ref:manage-dashboard-links).
 - Version-controlled dashboard JSON.

 ### High - optimized use